358 22nd Avenue South

 The Chattaway is an Old Florida restaurant in St. Petersburg, south of downtown and in a neighborhood not at all trendy.

-It has been operating as a business in one form or another for more than 90 years at this same location on the southeast corner of 4th Street South and 22nd Avenue South.
+It has been operating as a business in one form or another since 1951 at this same location on the southeast corner of 4th Street South and 22nd Avenue South.

 In fact you may drive by it for years and never think of going inside.
 That would be your loss.
 A great visual and dining experience is yours once you park your car and walk into this place.